 Measure Description

 This measure consists of installing a temperature sensitive restrictor valve (TSRV) between the existing shower arm and showerhead.
-The valve will restrict hot water flow through the showerhead once the water reaches a set temperature (generally 95˚F) to prevent water from going down the drain prior to the user entering the shower, thereby eliminating behavioral waste.
+The valve restricts hot water flow through the showerhead once the water reaches a set temperature (generally 95˚F) to prevent water from going down the drain prior to the user entering the shower, thereby eliminating behavioral waste.

 Eligibility Criteria

-The incentive is for the installment of a temperature sensitive restrictor valve between the existing shower arm and showerhead.

-These deemed savings are for temperature sensitive restrictor valves installed in new construction or as a retrofit measure in existing homes.
-In order to use deemed savings, the fuel type of the water heater must be electricity or gas.
+These deemed savings are for temperature sensitive restrictor valves installed in new construction or as a retrofit measure in commercial lodging applications.
+To use deemed savings, the fuel type of the water heater must be electricity or gas.

 Baseline Condition

-The baseline condition is the residential shower arm and standard (2.5 gpm) showerhead without a temperature sensitive restrictor valve installed.
+The baseline condition is the commercial lodging shower arm and standard (2.5 gpm) showerhead without a temperature sensitive restrictor valve installed.

 High-efficiency Condition

-To qualify for temperature sensitive restrictor valve deemed savings, the installed equipment must be a temperature sensitive restrictor valve installed on a residential shower arm and showerhead with either a standard (2.5 gpm) or low-flow (2.0, 1.75, or 1.5 gpm) showerhead.
-If this measure is installed in conjunction with a low-flow showerhead, refer to the Low-flow Showerheads measure and claim additional savings as outlined in that measure.
+The high-efficiency condition is a temperature sensitive restrictor valve installed on a commercial lodging shower arm and showerhead with either a standard (2.5 gpm) or low-flow (2.0, 1.75, or 1.5 gpm) showerhead.

 Energy and Demand Savings Methodology